Plot Structure

 simple plot structure

 These days, the three elements are more likely to be broken down into more complex structures.
-The most well-known plot structure consists of six stages.
-These are commonly referred to as:
+A common plot structure consists of six stages.
+The stages are referred to as:

 Exposition